 1. Two Nikko G Nibs

-I find the Nikko G to be the best beginner calligraphy nib, and I use it in all my beginner calligraphy workshops (quick announcement: enrollment for the 2/4 Colorado Springs workshop is now open!).
+I find the Nikko G to be the best beginner calligraphy nib, and I use it in all my beginner calligraphy workshops.
 Originally developed for manga artists, it’s a medium-flex Japanese nib that can stand up to calligraphy growing pains.
 It’s tolerant of a new user putting too much pressure on it, which is good: you need that kind of leeway when you’re figuring out how to make nice, thick downstrokes!

 I recommend purchasing two nibs for your modern calligraphy starter kit.
 That’s because it’s always good to have an extra!
 Accidents happen: if you drop your nib on the floor while it’s in a pen, chances are the tines will splay and the nib won’t write properly anymore.
 Furthermore, all nibs wear out eventually.
 The Nikko G takes a while to wear out naturally, but you’ll notice that, after a while, it just doesn’t write as smoothly as it used to.
 At that point, you’ll want to start using the second nib!